Failsafe mode, factory reset, and recovery mode

 /dev/root /rom squashfs ro,relatime 0 0

-Make sure you use a wired connection, since the failsafe will disable your wireless connectivity.
+Failsafe mode starts the router with the IP address 192.168.1.1, and disables DHCP and wireless connectivity.
+You will need to set your PC to a static address on the same subnet (e.g., 192.168.1.10) and connect via Ethernet.
 Sometimes you need to connect to a specific network port of your router to get connectivity.
 Try the LAN1 port first.
-For DSA devices it will enable LAN1 only.
+DSA devices frequently enable LAN1 only.

 To enter failsafe mode, follow one of the procedures listed below: